 Skills - Stud location, driving a screw

-We're a little biased here, but if you want to save a few Saturdays, avoid a few headaches, and make sure you end up with a solid, beautiful wall, our easy to install panels are a great option.
+If you want to save a few Saturdays, avoid a few headaches, and make sure you end up with a solid, beautiful wall, these easy to install panels are a great option.

 Campus Board (4' x 6', 24 ft^2)

 Cost - $250 to $500.

 A little more complex than a vertical wall, these are still feasible for the confident DIY'er.
 It will require a good amount of research and design work, but you can save a good chunk of money by doing it yourself.

 Skills - Stud location, driving a screw, or none at all.

 Options: Walltopia, custom-built.

 Most options here are custom builds.
 They can be pricey, but save you a lot of work.

 System/Spray Wall (8' x 12', 96 ft^2)

 Cost - $500 to $1000.